Spatial-Angular Attention Network for Light Field Reconstruction: Problem Analysis and Motivation

-In the following analysis, we empirically show that the performance of a learning-based light field method is closely related to the perception range of its neuron (or convolutional filter), especially when addressing the large disparity problem.
-Deep neural network is proved to be a powerfull technique in solving ill-posed inverse problems~\cite{jin2017deep}.
-In the light field reconstruction problem, the performance of a deep neural network mainly depends on two factors: disparity range of the scene (input light field) and network structure.
-Since the first factor is normally unalterable once the light field is acquired, typical deep learning-based approaches pursue a more appropriate architecture for higher performance~\cite{LFCNN,DoubleCNN,WuEPICNN2018,YeungECCV2018}.
-Among those deep learning-based approaches, the depth-based view synthesis methods convert the feature maps into a physically meaningful depth map, while depth-independent methods directly map them to novel views.
-Essentially, both of two kind of approaches employ convolutional filter to generate responses (feature maps) between correspondence pixels.
+In this section, we empirically show that the performance of a learning-based light field reconstruction method is closely related to the perception range of its neurons (or convolutional filters) on the epipolar plane, especially when handling a light field with large disparity problem.

+Deep neural network is proved to be a \wgc{powerful} technique in solving ill-posed inverse problems~\cite{jin2017deep}.
+For the light field reconstruction task, both network structure and the disparity range of the scene are significant to the performance of light field reconstruction.
+Since the disparity range of the scene is unalterable once the light field is acquired, most deep learning-based light field reconstruction methods~\cite{LFCNN,DoubleCNN,WuEPICNN2018,YeungECCV2018} pursue a more appropriate architecture for better performance.
+Specifically, the depth-based view synthesis methods convert the feature maps into a physically meaningful depth map, while the depth-independent methods directly convert feature maps to novel views.
+Essentially, both two kinds of approaches adopt convolution operation to generate responses (feature maps) among corresponding pixels.

-To quantify the measurement of the capability to capture correspondences, we apply the concept of receptive field introduced in~\cite{Long2014Do,zhou2015object}.
-The receptive field measures the number of pixels that are connected to a particular filter in the CNN, i.e., the number of correspondence pixels perceived by the convolutional filter.
+To quantitatively measure the capability of correspondence capturing, we apply the concept of receptive field introduced in~\cite{Long2014Do,zhou2015object}.
+The receptive field measures the number of pixels that are connected to a particular filter in the CNN, i.e., the number of correspondence pixels perceived by a certain convolutional filter.